KernelTuner/kernel_tuner/INSTALL.rst

 working Python version, several Python packages, and optionally CUDA and/or OpenCL installations.
 All of this is explained in detail in this guide.

+For comprehensive step-by-step instructions on setting up a development environment, see `Contributing <https://kerneltuner.github.io/kernel_tuner/stable/contributing.html#development-environment>`__.

 Python
 ------

 You need a Python installation.
-I recommend using Python 3 and installing it with `Miniconda <https://conda.io/miniconda.html>`__.
+We recommend using Python 3 and installing it with `Miniconda <https://conda.io/miniconda.html>`__.
 Linux users could type the following to download and install Python 3 using Miniconda:

 .. code-block:: bash